Jim O'Callaghan

-Jim O'Callaghan (born 5 January 1968) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Dublin Bay South constituency since the 2016 general election.
+Jim O'Callaghan (born 5 January 1968) is an Irish Fianna Fáil politician who has served as Minister for Justice, Home Affairs and Migration since January 2025.
+He has been a Teachta Dála (TD) for the Dublin Bay South constituency since the 2016 general election.

 Legal career

-O'Callaghan has a BCL degree from University College Dublin, a master's degree in law and an M.Phil. in criminology from Sidney Sussex College, at Cambridge University, and a barrister-at-law degree from the King's Inns.
+O'Callaghan has a BCL degree from University College Dublin, a master's degree in law and an M.Phil. in criminology from Sidney Sussex College, Cambridge, and a barrister-at-law degree from the King's Inns.
+O'Callaghan devilled for Rory Brady.

-In 2000, he represented Taoiseach Bertie Ahern in defamation proceedings against a businessman, appearing with future Attorneys General Rory Brady and Paul Gallagher.
-As a barrister, he was made a senior counsel in 2008.
+In 2000, he represented Taoiseach Bertie Ahern in defamation proceedings against a businessman, appearing with Rory Brady and Paul Gallagher, both of whom later served as Attorney General of Ireland.
+He was made a senior counsel in 2008.
 O'Callaghan also served as a legal adviser to Fianna Fáil from January 2011 to his election to the Dáil.
 In 2014, he co-edited a book titled, Law and Government: A Tribute to Rory Brady.
-O'Callaghan had devilled for Brady, who was later appointed Attorney General of Ireland.